-We always tend to think that natural disasters will happen to someone else.
-If you don't live in the Midwest, you don't worry about tornadoes.
-If you don't live on the east coast or the Gulf of Mexico, you only hear about hurricanes on TV.
-But no matter where you live, there is a good probability that your geographic region has its own brand of natural disaster or another - the coronavirus has only reminded us that tribulation often knows no bounds.
+Most people tend to think that natural disasters always happen to someone else.
+If you don't live in the Midwest, you don't tend worry about tornadoes; if you don't live on the east coast or the Gulf of Mexico, you only hear about hurricanes on TV.
+While there may be an element of truth in such beliefs, the reality is that most regions are susceptible to one particular brand of natural disaster or another - the coronavirus has only reminded us that tribulation often knows no bounds.

-Heat Waves are brought on by incredibly hot weather mixed in with unbearable humidity, for good measure.
+Heat waves are brought on by incredibly hot weather mixed in with unbearable humidity, for good measure.
 The eastern United States are typically hit with scorching humidity, which starts in the Gulf of Mexico, combined with hot air masses from Mexico's desert.
-As recently as March 2012, an intense heat wave broke temperature records across the country.
 While heat wave-related deaths are lower in the U.S. compared to the rest of the world, even minor heat waves have been the cause of dozens of deaths per year.

 Droughts have plagued the U.S. in the past, most famously in the "dust bowl."
 Severe droughts affect the country's farming industry.
 Droughts are still such a common problem that the National Integrated Drought Information System (NIDIS) was enacted in 2006 to forecast and warn states of droughts.
-Starting that same year, California suffered through a five-year drought.
-This is just one of the dozen major droughts that took place over the last decade.
+Starting that same year, California suffered through a five-year drought - sadly, it is just one of several major droughts to hit since.

-Floods are surprisingly one of the most common natural disasters to hit the U.S. The problem is that floods do not play favorites in terms of where they lay.
-They are also rank among the highest in terms of property damage.
+Perhaps surprisingly, floods are one of the most common natural disasters to hit the U.S. The problem is that floods do not play favorites in terms of where they lay and they also rank among the highest in terms of property damage.
 The after-effects of Hurricane Katrina led to the floods in Mississippi and Louisiana, where 1,836 people lost their lives and many more lost their homes and businesses.
 Sometimes flooding occurs in unusual locations, like when Colorado was afflicted by a long-lasting flood during September 2013.

-Earthquakes are not as widely reported as they once were.
-Perhaps this is due to the regularity that they hit some areas and their relative strength - after all, if you were to hear about an earthquake in California, you may think, "It must be Tuesday."
-In the past five years, the United States was hit with an average of four earthquakes a year ranging over a 5.5 on the Richter scale.
-Earthquakes may be common for Californians, but they surprise other states like Alabama and Illinois on occasion as well.
-Thankfully, the loss of life due to Earthquakes in the United States has been minimal.
+Strangely, earthquakes are not as widely reported as they once were.
+Perhaps this is due to the regularity that they hit some areas and their relative strength - after all, if you were to hear about an earthquake in California, you may simply think, "Well, it must be Tuesday."
+But while earthquakes may be a common occurrence for Californians, they surprise other states like Alabama and Illinois on occasion as well.
+In recent times, the United States has been hit with an average of four earthquakes a year ranging over a 5.5 on the Richter scale as well.
+The one saving grace is that the loss of life due to earthquakes in the U.S. has been minimal.

-Thunderstorms are more damaging and dangerous than you'd expect.
-An estimated 10,000 severe thunderstorms hit the Midwest and Central United States per year.
-High winds can cause massive damage to homes, signs and businesses.
-Hail damages crops and has the potential to damage crops and even to inflict considerable injury on anyone unlucky enough to be outside during a hailstorm.
-Lightning itself causes about 80 fatalities per year, and lead to our next natural disaster.
+Thunderstorms are more damaging and dangerous than most would expect.
+An estimated 10,000 severe thunderstorms hit the Midwest and Central United States per year, while high winds can cause massive damage to homes, signs and businesses.
+Hail also has the potential to damage crops and even to inflict considerable injury on anyone unlucky enough to be outside when a hailstorm arrives.
+Sadly, lightning itself also causes about 80 fatalities per year.

 Often the result of lightening, wildfires are synonymous with the size and speed of their ignition.
-Also commonly referred to as brush fires and forest fires, wildfire can destroy several thousands of acres in just a few days.
-These fires are quite common in the western United States.
-California has seen more than its fair share recently and other dry states like New Mexico, Nevada and Utah expect multiple wildfires each summer.
+Also commonly referred to as brush fires and forest fires, wildfire can destroy several thousands of acres of land in just a few days.
+Such fires are fairly common in the western United States, with California often seeing more than its fair share.
+Other dry states, like New Mexico, Nevada and Utah, can expect multiple wildfires each summer too.

-Snow and Ice are all too common along the Great Lakes states and the northeastern states, and present are far greater challenge than the best snowblowers might be able to meet.
+Snow and ice are all too common along the Great Lakes states and the northeastern states, and present are far greater challenge than the best snowblowers might be able to meet.
 Ice storms and blizzards hit with the combination of high wind speeds, blinding snow and several days of nonstop snowfall.
 It doesn't take much ice to affect traffic, airports and general daily life as evidence in the Groundhog Day Blizzard of 2011.
 Total damages from that three-day storm were valued at $1 billion.

-Tornadoes favor the United States more than any other country.
-This is one thing we wish we didn't lead the world in.
-The hardest hit areas are definitely in Tornado Alley: Kansas, Nebraska, Iowa, Missouri and South Dakota.
-However, that doesn't mean tornadoes only affect that area.
-In November 2013, around 80 tornadoes hit the Midwest and arrived in Illinois, taking everyone by surprise.
+Tornadoes are more common in the United States than in any other country, with the hardest hit areas usually in Tornado Alley: Kansas, Nebraska, Iowa, Missouri and South Dakota.
+However, that's not to say that tornadoes only affect that notorious region - in November 2013, for instance, around 80 tornadoes hit the Midwest and arrived in Illinois.

 Hurricanes and cyclones form over the ocean while evaporating water from the ocean into its saturated clouds.
 Fortunately, these storms don't always make landfall, but their destructive paths are closely watched each summer along the Gulf of Mexico and the Atlantic coast.
 An average of 15 to 20 major hurricanes per decade hit the coastal regions of the U.S., causing a tremendous amount of damage to homes, businesses and the environment.